AnnaP464/COMP-4350-Group-8/Sprint 0/Project Summary.md

 ### User Stories

-1) As a volunteer i want to search through the available postings to see if they line up with my schedule, this would help me make sure that i can adapt my schedule.
+1) As a volunteer I want to search through the available postings to see if they line up with my schedule, this would help me make sure that i can adapt my schedule.

-2) As an organizer i want to see the status of the activity at a glance so that i will know how many people will show up, this will aid in planning for additional help if necessary.
+2) As an organizer I want to see the status of the activity at a glance so that i will know how many people will show up, this will aid in planning for additional help if necessary.

-3) As a volunteer i want to be able to see my history of attended postings, this would help me keep track of my hours volunteered.
+3) As a volunteer I want to be able to see my history of attended postings, this would help me keep track of my hours volunteered.

 ### Tech Stack